More to Lose Than Their Chains: Class Rule and the Problem of Worker Ambivalence

 A defender of the decline thesis might respond: isn't the need for increasingly elaborate mechanisms of adaptation itself evidence of decline?
 A system that requires ever-larger regulatory apparatuses, financialization, and the constant reorganization of class relations just to reproduce itself is hardly thriving.
 There is something to this.
 I have no particular quarrel with the observation that capitalist reproduction has become more complex and costly over time.

 My quarrel is with the political conclusion that typically follows: that this complexity itself presages collapse, or that the contradictions will eventually force unity.
-This version of the decline thesis has been a sedative for over a century.
-It substitutes prophecy for strategy, and encourages the left to wait for conditions to do the work that only organizing can do.
+This version of the decline thesis has substituted prophecy for strategy for over a century, and encourages the left to wait for conditions to do the work that only organizing can do.

 This does not mean the system faces no limits.
 The ecological feedback loop — fossil fuel depletion, agricultural land degradation, biodiversity loss — is degrading the material base on which class rule's reproduction depends.
 The energy regime that underwrites contemporary accumulation is physically contracting in ways that no amount of institutional sophistication can override.
 Class rule is getting politically smarter while its material basis deteriorates.
 But the political maturation and the material contraction are not the same process, and the latter does not cancel the former.
 A system that is simultaneously more resilient to political challenges and less materially sustainable is more dangerous, not less — because the response to material contraction, absent organized alternatives, is not collapse but the intensified exploitation of living bodies: longer hours, worse conditions, expanded coercion, the displacement of ecological costs onto those least able to resist.[5]